PauliusMacernis/ResponsibleTime/README.md

 # Responsible time
-If you use Slack, Jira, Toggle, and you have a person to account to (e.g. PM or client) then this tool is for you.
+If you use Slack, Jira, Toggle, Todoist and you have a person to account to (e.g. PM or client) then this tool is for you.

 THE LIST IS ON ARCHITECTURING PHASE.
 THEREFORE IT MAY CHANGE A BIT.
 TRYING TO FIND THE BEST SOLUTION "ON THE PAPER" AT FIRST.